UW-Macrostrat/stromatolites_demo/README.md

 ## Results Summary
 The `results` table is a CSV file exported to the folder `/output`.
-In the file, each row is a stratigraphic name that contains `stromatolites` according to the application logic - that is, each row is a "stromatolite-stratigraphic name" tuple.
+In the file, each row is a stratigraphic name that contains stromatolites according to the application logic - that is, each row is a "stromatolite-stratigraphic name" tuple.
-Columns of each rows contain informaiton about the extracted tuple, including which document it came from and which sentence and the link between the stratigraphic name and the stratigraphic database (if such a link exists).
+Columns of each row contain information about the extracted tuple, including which document and phrase it came from and the link between the discovered stratigraphic name and the Macrostrat database (if such a link exists).
 The columns are detailed below:

 Column | Description
 -------|--------
-result\_id| identifier for result tuple from the results table docid| identifier for document with the GeoDeepDive database (i.e., [558dcf01e13823109f3edf8e](https://geodeepdive.org/api/articles?id=558dcf01e13823109f3edf8e)) sentid| identifier for sentence within the specified document where the tuple was extracted target\_word| "stromatolite" word (i.e., stromatolite, stromatolites, stromatolitic). strat\_phrase\_root| unique portion of the identified stratigraphic name inferred to contained stromatolites (i.e., "Wood Canyon" fron the "Wood Canyon Formation") strat\_flag| word that signified to the `strat\_name` extractor (`ext_strat_phrase.py`) that a word combination was a likely stratigraphic phrase (i.e., "Formation").
+result\_id| identifier for result tuple from the results table docid| identifier for document with the GeoDeepDive database, with metadata for it available through the GeoDeepDive API (i.e., <a href="https://geodeepdive.org/api/articles?id=558dcf01e13823109f3edf8e" target="_blank">558dcf01e13823109f3edf8e</a>) sentid| identifier for sentence within the specified document where the tuple was extracted target\_word| "stromatolite" word (i.e., stromatolite, stromatolites, stromatolitic). strat\_phrase\_root| unique portion of the identified stratigraphic name inferred to contained stromatolites (i.e., "Wood Canyon" fron the "Wood Canyon Formation") strat\_flag| word that signified to the `strat_name` extractor (`ext_strat_phrase.py`) that a word combination was a likely stratigraphic phrase (i.e., "Formation" for the "Wood Canyon Formation").
 Note that this field could be "mention" for informal usage, once a name has been formally defined in the same document (i.e. "Wood Canyon stromatolites"). strat\_name\_id| identifier for the extracted name linked to the Macrostrat database.
 For example, [this api call](https://macrostrat.org/api/defs/strat_names?strat_name_id=2330) retrieves the definition for the "Wood Canyon Formation" from the Macrostrat database.
 [This api call](https://macrostrat.org/api/units?strat_name_id=2330) retrieves all lithostratigraphic units linked to the "Wood Canyon Formation" from the Macrostrat database.
 Note that this field could be "0" if the stratigraphic name describes a rock body outside of Macrostrat's areal coverage.
 If a name is linked to multiple stratigraphic names in the Macrostrat database, each identifier is separated by a `~` (i.e. "61671~446~2442"). in\_ref| application determination if the extracted tuple came from the reference list. source| classifier indicating whether the extraction was from the same sentence ("in\_sent") and from a nearby sentence ("out\_sent").